Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

 - Lowry's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Celtics give up 111.4 points per game, fourth-ranked in the league.
+- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.

-- The Celtics are the 18th-ranked squad in the NBA, allowing 44 rebounds per game.
+- On the glass, the Celtics are 18th in the league, allowing 44 rebounds per contest.

-- The Celtics are the second-ranked team in the NBA, conceding 23.1 assists per game.
+- The Celtics are the second-ranked squad in the league, giving up 23.1 assists per game.

-- In terms of 3-pointers, the Celtics have conceded 11.6 makes per game, fifth in the league.
+- The Celtics concede 11.6 made 3-pointers per contest, fifth-ranked in the NBA.

 Kyle Lowry vs. the Celtics